 1 Number of employees affected:

-2 or:
+2 Or.

 3

 4 (5)(c) With respect to every item of business to be discussed in closed session

 5 pursuant to Government Code Section 54957.6, either:

 6

 7 CONFERENCE WITH NEGOTIATORCOLLECTIVE BARGAINING

-8 Name and title of City"sCity's negotiator:
+8 Name and title of City's negotiator:

 9 Organization(s) representing:

 10 Police officers, firefighters and airport police

 11 Transit Workers

 12 Nurses

 13 Miscellaneous Employees

-4 Anticipated issue(s) under negotiation:
+14 Anticipated issue(s) under negotiation:

 15 Wages

 16 Hours

 17 Benefits

 18 Working Conditions

 19 Other (specify if known)

 20 All

 21

 22

 23

 24

-Approved 3/3/2010 by the Compliance and Amendments Committee Note: Additions are double-underline, deletions are double-strikethrough.
+Note: Additions are double-underline, deletions are double-strikethrough.

-Where renegotiating a memorandum of understanding or negotiating a successor memorandum of under-standingunderstanding, the name of the memorandum of under-standingunderstanding:
+Where renegotiating a memorandum of understanding or negotiating a successor memorandum of under standingunderstanding, the name of the memorandum of understandingunderstanding: